How to choose the best lead, collar, and harness for a Jack Russell terrier

 Many dogs have a tendency to rush off and lunge at things, and an extendable lead with a collar spells disaster!
 The full force of running will snap back when they reach the end of the lead, causing nasty neck injuries.

-Top tip – Tie a knot about 1 metre from the end of an extendable lead, this will save you loosing the end and having to buy a whole new lead if your pup chews through the end.
+Top tip – Tie a knot about 1 metre from the end of an extendable lead.
+This will save you losing the end and having to buy a whole new lead if your pup chews through the end.
 Simply re-tie the clip further up and repeat!

 Jack Russell collar or harness?